arnofaure/emo/README.md

 # Emo
-Emo is a friend who can help your child expressed her/his emotions.
+Emo is a friend who can help your child expresses her/his emotions.